LAMB-TARK/MOS-6502-Logisim-Evolution/README.md

 # Design

-This project is comprised of a number of components which can be veiwed as sub-circuits within the 6502_Emulation.circ file
+This project is comprised of a number of components which can be veiwed as sub-circuits within the 6502_Emulation.circ file or accessed individually as .circ files within the components folder of this repository.

 for a deeper explanation of the 6502 instruction set vist http://www.6502.org/users/obelisk/6502/instructions.html